ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 <figure>
 <blockquote>
-In 1665 he became Captain of Queens County Troop of Province of New York.
+In 1665 [John Seaman] became Captain of Queens County Troop of Province of New York.
 October 2, 1665, Captain John Seaman served on a Grand Jury at Hempstead in a charge of witchcraft, "but–let it be recorded to the credit of John Seaman–the accused was not convicted."
 </blockquote>
 <figcaption>
 <cite>— Seaman, p16.</cite>